Effective date: September 1, 2018

 Employee: All CBC/Radio-Canada employees, regardless of their status (permanent, contract, temporary or short-term).

-Family member: Spouse or common-law partner, brother or sister, parent, child, grandparent, aunt, uncle, nephew, niece, grandchild, parent-in-law, brother or sister-in-law, child-in-law, stepchild, stepbrother or sister, and step-parent.
+Family member: Spouse or common-law partner, brother or sister, parent, child, grandparent, aunt, uncle, nephew, niece, grandchild, parent-in-law, brother or sister-in-law, child-in-law, stepchild, stepbrother or stepsister, and stepparent.

 Hospitality: Food, beverages and accommodations provided by third parties.

-Manager: The non-unionized person to whom an employee hierarchically reports to.
+Manager: The non-unionized person to whom an employee hierarchically reports.

 To outline how employees and CBC/Radio-Canada must handle situations and behaviours that could lead to either a conflict of interest or a perceived conflict of interest.